jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Assignment commands are fundamental commands of the Symbol Language and behave much different from other commands.

 ###### Writing Arguments

-`<< creation behavior of commands >>`

-Writing an argument before execution means to set its state or line target.

 `<< system interfaces >>`